Trade fair / April 21, 2026 - April 23, 2026

 CareCam clearly demonstrates how contactless sensor technology can become a key component of digitally supported care—secure, precise, and practical for everyday use.

-In the BMFTR-funded project RENALCARE, Fraunhofer IGD is developing AI-based software solutions together with clinical and industrial partners to support patient-specific decision-making in the surgical treatment of kidney tumors.
-The focus lies on the automated analysis of medical imaging data to support the preoperative planning of partial nephrectomies.
+As part of the BMFTR-funded project RenalCare, Fraunhofer IGD, together with clinical and industrial partners, is developing AI-based software solutions for patient-specific decision support in the surgical treatment of kidney tumors.
+The focus lies on the automated analysis of medical imaging data to support preoperative planning for partial nephrectomies.

-Using AI-based segmentation and analysis methods, relevant anatomical structures such as the tumor, renal parenchyma, vascular system, and collecting system are extracted from CT data.
-Based on this information, established nephrometry scores such as PADUA and C-index are calculated automatically to objectively assess peri- and postoperative risks and evaluate the suitability of different treatment options.
+Using AI-driven segmentation and analysis methods, relevant anatomical structures such as the tumor, renal parenchyma, vascular system, and collecting system are extracted from CT data.
+Based on this imaging information, established nephrometry scores such as PADUA and C are automatically calculated to objectively assess perioperative and postoperative risks, as well as the suitability of different treatment options.

 The results are provided in a structured format and prepared for integration into existing clinical workflows.
 The exhibit demonstrates how medical image processing and artificial intelligence can help automate complex evaluation processes, improve decision quality, and facilitate the use of standardized scoring systems in everyday clinical practice.